ahv15/Bioinformatics/README.md

 # Bioinformatics Algorithms and Tools

 A comprehensive collection of bioinformatics algorithms and tools implemented from scratch in Python.
-This repository provides modular, well-documented implementations of key bioinformatics methods including sequence alignment, genome rearrangement analysis, and chromosomal structure manipulation.
+This repository provides modular, well-documented implementations of key bioinformatics methods including sequence alignment and genome graph operations.

 ## Project Overview

 This repository implements fundamental bioinformatics algorithms with a focus on:
 - **Multiple Sequence Alignment (MSA)** using simulated annealing optimization
-- **Genome Rearrangement Analysis** including fragile region detection
-- **Chromosomal Graph Operations** for studying genome structure and evolution
+- **Genome Graph Operations** for studying chromosomal structure and rearrangements
 - **Modular Design** with reusable utilities and clear separation of concerns

 All algorithms are implemented from scratch without external bioinformatics libraries, making this an excellent educational resource and a solid foundation for custom bioinformatics pipelines.